Director Fall 2014: Kristina S. Vassil, Assistant Professor of Japanese APPLY ONLINE

 For details of student expenses on this study group, please see Student Cost Estimate Sheet.

-You must confirm that your passport will remain valid through March 2013.
-All students participating on the Study Group will be required to obtain long-stay student visas.
-With participation on this study group comes the responsibility of understanding and complying with the Japanese government’s visa requirements.
-If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop, to learn as much as you can about the regulations.
-For some students there are significant visa requirements to be met that take time, advanced planning, and may incur extra costs.
+You must confirm that your passport is valid through June 2015.
+All students participating on the Japan Study Group will be required to obtain a Japanese student visa.
+With participation on this study group comes the responsibility of understanding and complying with Japanese government visa requirements.
+If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop Hall, to learn as much as you can about the regulations.
+For some students there are significant visa requirements to be met that take time, advance planning, and incur extra costs.

 Helpful Links Sponsoring Departments General Information